Edeqa/EventBus/README.md

 ### Inspect events

-Deep inspection for certain events can be set next way:
+Deep inspection for specific events can be set next way:

     EventBus.inspect("event1");
     EventBus.inspect("event2");

 This will throw the stacktrace when these events happen.

-## What's new
+## History

 0.7 - refactoring to interface; fixes;